The Best Restaurants In Japantown guide image

 photo credit: Taisuke Yamamoto for Mochill Mochi Donut

-One way to instantly feel good is to just walk up to Mochill Mochidonut.
-At this mall kiosk, ring-shaped mochi donuts that come in an assortment of fun colors and glazes are the name of the game.
-Rich dark chocolate, matcha oreo, black sesame, even one with puffy Fruity Pebbles on top will beckon you from behind the small glass case.
-But aside from looking like something we want to dedicate an entire scrapbook to, these donuts taste incredible.
+One way to instantly feel good is to walk up to Mochill Mochidonut.
+At the Japantown mall kiosk, ring-shaped mochi donuts that come in an assortment of fun colors and glazes are the name of the game.
+Rich dark chocolate, matcha oreo, black sesame, and even one with puffy Fruity Pebbles on top will beckon you from behind the small glass case.
+But aside from looking like something we want to dedicate an entire scrapbook to, these donuts are incredible.
 They’re super chewy and taste about as close to literal sunshine as you can get.

 Chase Sapphire Card Ad